quicwg/base-drafts/draft-ietf-quic-transport.md

-If an endpoint receives a NEW_CONNECTION_ID frame that repeats a previously issued connection ID with a different Stateless Reset Token or a different sequence number, the endpoint MAY treat that receipt as a connection error of type PROTOCOL_VIOLATION.
+If an endpoint receives a NEW_CONNECTION_ID frame that repeats a previously issued connection ID with a different Stateless Reset Token or a different sequence number, or if a sequence number is used for different connection IDs, the endpoint MAY treat that receipt as a connection error of type PROTOCOL_VIOLATION.

 ## RETIRE_CONNECTION_ID Frame {#frame-retire-connection-id}